mihael-tunik/nearest_stars/README.md

 def find(star_table, upper_bound=7.0):
     ...
 ```
-Units inside _star\_table_ pandas dataframe should be translated to _light years_ for coordinates and _light years per century_ for velocities.
+units inside _star\_table_ pandas dataframe should be translated to _light years_ for coordinates and _light years per century_ for velocities.

 ## A bit of mathematics
 Lets choose rectangular coordinate system with center in the sun.